sumitnemade/ragify/examples/rag_chat_assistant/README.md

 # 🤖 RAG-based Chat Assistant

 A sophisticated Retrieval-Augmented Generation (RAG) chatbot built using the **RAGify** plugin, OpenAI, and Streamlit.
-This application demonstrates how to build a production-ready RAG system that can process PDF documents and provide intelligent, context-aware responses.
+This application demonstrates how to build a functional RAG system that can process PDF documents and provide intelligent, context-aware responses.

 ## 🖼️ Screenshots